-The steering function and handlebars provide stability and control, and allows you to maneuver through tight spaces with ease.
+The steering function and handlebars provide stability and control, and allows you to maneuver your scooter through tight spaces with ease.

-This steerable rollator can be used indoors or outdoors, and features four 7.5” rubber wheels.
+This steerable walker can be used indoors or outdoors, and features four 7.5” rubber wheels.
 The contoured platform is 3.5” thick for added comfort, and is compatible with either the right or left leg.

 A free basket is included, so you can carry essential items with ease.
 The basket’s dimensions are 8.5” x 11” x 8”, which provides you with plenty of storage space.